Snoma Finnish Cemetery

 The Snoma Finnish Cemetery is a cemetery located about 3+1/2 mi southeast of Fruitdale, in Butte County, South Dakota, United States.
 In 1885, a small Finnish community called Snoma was founded nearby, and the residents built the cemetery.
 It was added to the National Register of Historic Places on November 13, 1985.
+The cemetery has rarely had new burials since the 1980s, with only two occurring recently in 2019 and 2022 respectively.

 History

 In 1885, about 40 Finnish families settled in the area and attempted to farm the land.
 The town had a hotel, post office, and blacksmith.
 John Lakson, the town's interpreter, submitted the name of either "Suomi" or "Suoma," which is Finnish for Finland, to the Post Office Department, but his handwriting was misread.

 Geography

 The cemetery and town rests in Butte County, South Dakota.
 It is located about one-half mile south of the Belle Fourche River, one-half mile southeast of Fruitdale, and about 10 miles east of Belle Fourche, South Dakota.